 colBlockSize the number of columns that is used in a block if the function is run in parallel mode and/or not on the whole matrix.
 Set this, and the "rowBlockSize" parameter to 0 if you want to run the function on the whole input matrix.
 See imputeMissingData and especially the details section of See imputeMissingData for more information about this feature.

 epochs the number of iterations used in the gradient descent algorithm to predict the missing entries in the data matrix.
-See imputeMissingData for more information.
+See ${\tt imputeMissingData}$ for more informations in the data matrix.